RespaceLabs/penx/README.md

 Copy the `database_id` and update it in your `wrangler.toml` file.

 #### 4. Create Cloudflare R2 Bucket

+> Before create R2 Bucket, you need to bind a credit card to Cloudflare.

 Create a Cloudflare R2 bucket by running: